hanydief/Crowdfunding_ETL/README.md

 - Cecilia Rosete -- [Cecilia Rosete](https://github.com/CiciRose)
 - Hany Dief -- [Hany Dief](https://github.com/hanydief)

+# Requirements before running notebook:
+1. openpyxl 3.1.2 in required
+2. engine='openpyxl' is required after the path

 # Instructions
 The instructions for this mini project are divided into the following subsections: